implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Converts any datatype `value` to a string of only 1s and 0s corresponding to the way `value` is stored in memory.
+Converts any datatype value to a string of only 1s and 0s corresponding to the way value is stored in memory.